RazeBerry/FrenchVocab/README.md

 - **File Not Found Error**: Double-check the path to your LaTeX file in the `main()` function.
 - **Unicode Errors**: Make sure your terminal supports UTF-8 encoding for proper display of French characters.

-## Contributing

-Contributions to the French Vocabulary LaTeX Builder are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature.
-3. Commit your changes.
-4. Push to your branch.
-5. Create a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.